rvnash/richkbd/doc/buildguide.md

 Before you screw the whole thing together, I would suggest some tests to see if it all works.

-1. Connect the keyboard to a computer.
-It should come up, and mount as a flash drive in your OS.
+1. Connect the keyboard's raw soldered PCB to a computer.
+The unprogammed RP2040 should mount as a flash drive in your OS.
 Download the `rvnash_richkbd_default.uf2` file from the [latest release](https://github.com/rvnash/qmk_firmware/releases) and drag it into that flash drive.
-The keyboard should restart, and connect itself as a keyboard.
-The LEDS should light up.
+The RP2040 should restart, and connect itself as a keyboard to the system.
+The LEDS should also light up.
 2. You can use a pair of tweezers to make contact accross a few sockets and test that some characters show on the screen.
 3. You could put switches in every socket, and see that they all work.
+4. The OLED display should have status on it.

 ### 8. Final assembly